 Three promising strategies emerged during our webinar:

 Review gaps in your benefits stack.
 As many employers try to achieve greater agility when it comes to HR tools and technology, they’re re-examining existing vendors to assess the value they’re getting.
 Now is the time to ask the hard questions from your partners.
 Inquire about low utilization, push back on the lack of data and demand a clear ROI.
-If you don’t feel like you’re getting the answers, there’s likely a better fit that can cater to the needs of your team; the crux of the benefits renaissance is the emergence of new solutions attacking problems that have never been adequately addressed.
-Now is the time to take charge of your benefits stack and elevate the employee experience.
+If you don’t feel like you’re getting the answers, there’s likely a better fit that can cater to the needs of your team; the crux of the benefits renaissance is the emergence of new benefits solutions attacking problems that have never been adequately addressed.
+Now is the time to take charge of your benefits stack and elevate the employee experience with a benefits navigation platform.

 Do more with data.
 HR may not have been a power user of data in the past, but forward-thinking HR teams are turning to data to mine insights about their teams.
 It could be time to upskill the data analysts on your team, bring on candidates with strong data backgrounds, or shift other data resources from within the company to the HR team.
 Are you getting the right reporting to make informed decisions?
 Would additional data allow you to run more useful analytics?
 Do you have the resources to run them?
 By asking these questions, you’ll start to see where additional data can help you maximize the investments you make in your team.

 These are the three key strategies HR teams need to adopt to start responding to increased organizational demands.
-Watch the entire webinar to learn more about capitalizing on the momentum happening in HR.
+Watch the entire webinar to learn more about capitalizing on the momentum happening in HR with a benefits navigation platform.